Offshore Captive Insurance Companies

-Captives now number over 10,000 already formed with 90% of Fortune 500 Companies do captives.
+There are over 10,000 already formed with 90% of Fortune 500 Companies do captives.
 Many of these captives are located in Bermuda, Bahamas, British Virgin Islands, Cayman Islands, Guernsey, Netherlands and Antilles.
 Several billion dollars in premiums flowed through Bermuda based companies, last year alone.

 The short answer is: a captive insurance company is a company whose charter permits it to offer insurance to its parent or sister subsidiaries in return for premiums.
 Usually, this company is located offshore for tax reasons.

 In almost every case, captives are started because of a general dissatisfaction with existing insurance coverage or costs.
 Most of the advantages are found in these areas: Insurance, Commercial, Financial, and Tax.